seanbradley/Simpletown/README.md

 Code is opinionated.
 Here's an alternative to the above by Bruno Renié:
 <http://bruno.im/2013/may/18/django-stop-writing-settings-files/>

-In the settings.py, you will need to change the following after launch...
+You will need to change the following after launch...

+In your Django settings file...
 * ADMINS
-* SECRET_KEY
-* ALLOWED_HOSTS
 * EMAIL_HOST_PASSWORD
 * EMAIL_HOST_USER

+In your Apache config file of your production machine, and the .bashrc of your development machine...
+* SECRET_KEY

+In the .bashrc of your development machine...
 * DEBUG

-Set DEBUG as an environment variable on your development machine, like so...
+Set the SECRET_KEY and DEBUG as an environment variable on your development machine, like so...

+    SECRET_KEY="your_secret_key"; export SECRET_KEY
     DEBUG="True"; export DEBUG

-Or, make it permanent in your development environment via placing the following in ~/.bashrc, like so:
+Or, make these settings permanent in your development environment via placing the following in ~/.bashrc, like so:

+    SECRET_KEY = 'your_secret_key'
     DEBUG = 'True'

-After adjusting this setting, remember to...
+After adjusting these settings, remember to...

     touch .bashrc

-You also need to set an original SECRET_KEY

-...and...

-You need to change ALLOWED_HOSTS to the URL for your individual AWS EC2 instance, or to an AWS Elastic IP, or your actual custom domain.

-If you use a different e-mail provider than Gmail, you'll have to configure additional e-mail settings.
+If you use a different e-mail provider than Gmail, you'll have to provide additional e-mail info in Django's settings file.

 ###STATIC ASSETS VS. MEDIA FILES